Living on Campus

 Move-In Day Information

-Move-in day is Saturday, August 24, 2013 from 10 a.m.-4 p.m. for all residential students.
+Move-in day for new students is Sunday, August 28, 2016 from 10 a.m.-4 p.m.
 Carts are available on a limited basis to assist with your move-in process.
 For a smoother process, students must have completed and turned in all Business Office paperwork, including your Loan Agreement and agreement on payments.
-In addition, please bring with you the emergency card and immunization form that you receive in your summer mailing.
+In addition, please bring with you the immunization form that you receive in your resident information mailing.
 Additional copies will be available.
 If you need to research your immunization record, and you are from Wisconsin, please go to http://www.dhs.wisconsin.gov/immunization/wir.htm.
 Students are required to submit completed forms prior to receiving room keys.

 Personalizing Your Room: What to Bring and What Not to Bring